Breastfeeding seems like it should be a no-brainer.

-You have breasts, you put the baby on a boob, the baby does its thing, the end.
+You put the baby up to your breast, the baby opens their mouth and sucks.
 But it’s rarely that simple.
 Holding your baby in a way that makes feeding easiest for them and for you isn’t necessarily straightforward.
-Luckily women before us figured it out and broke it down, with the following breast-feeding positions.
+Luckily, lots of women who came before us figured it out.

-The four holds recommended by The Mayo Clinic are:
+The four holds recommended by The Mayo Clinic are the:

-To do this hold comfortably, you should sit in a char with armrests or an area with lots of pillows to prop your arms on.
+To do this hold comfortably, you should sit in a chair with armrests or an area with lots of pillows to support your arms.
 Babies may be tiny, but holding them in one position for a long time can be hard on your arms and back.
-So get comfortable, mama.
+So first, get comfortable.

 Sit up straight, and support your baby’s head in the crook of your arm.
-Your baby’s body should be on its side and turned towards you, with their arm closest to you, tucked down underneath.
-Hold your baby on your lap or lay them on a pillow on your lap — whichever is more comfortable.
+Your baby’s body should be on its side and turned towards you, with their inside arm tucked underneath.
+Hold your baby on your lap or lay them on a pillow on your lap, whichever is more comfortable.

-As you can tell by the name, the cross-cradle hold is just like the cradle hold, only...crossed.
-What that means is that instead of resting your baby’s head in the crook of your arm, you’re supporting their tiny baby behind.
+As you can tell by the name, the cross-cradle hold is just like the cradle hold, only crossed.
+What that means is that instead of resting your baby’s head in the crook of your arm, you’re supporting their bottom.

-Sit up straight and hold your baby so that their bottom is in the crook of your arm and their head is at the breast you want to feed them from (the opposite breast from the side of the supporting arm).
+Sit up straight and hold your baby so that their bottom is in the crook of your arm and their head is at the breast you want to feed them from (the breast that’s opposite from the side of the supporting arm).

 You’ll also be holding their head with the hand of the supporting arm, so again, making sure you have armrests or pillows is important.
 Your free arm will be used to hold your feeding breast from underneath in a position that makes it easier for your baby to latch on.

-Now this is a breast-feeding hold.
-It’s rare that you can combine parenting and lying down, so take advantage of it when you can.
-It's a great hold to use when you’re really, really tired.
+It’s rare that you can combine parenting and lying down, so take advantage of it whenever you can.
+This is a great hold to use when you’re really, really tired.
 And that will be all the time.

 For this hold, lie on your side and hold your baby against you.
-With your free arm, help put the baby on the bottom breast.
-Once the baby latches, you can use your upper arm to support them while your lower arm grabs a pillow and holds it to your sleepy head.
+With your free arm, bring your baby to the bottom breast.
+Once the baby latches, you can use your free arm to support them while your other arm grabs a pillow and holds it under your sleepy head.

-If mastering the art of breast-feeding can be challenging with just one new baby, it may seem twice as daunting with two!
-But mothers of twins can make feedings not only manageable, but successful.
+If mastering the art of breastfeeding can be challenging with just one new baby, it can be twice as daunting with two.
+But mothers of twins can make feedings not only manageable, but very comfortable and successful.

-Here’s what to know about breast-feeding your twins, plus a few positions to keep everyone comfortable.
+Here’s some of what you should know about breastfeeding your twins, plus a few positions to keep everyone comfortable.

-As you begin breast-feeding, it’s best to nurse each twin separately.
-That way, you can focus on how well your babies each latch and feed.
+As you first begin breastfeeding twins, it’s best to nurse each twin separately.
+That way, you can focus on how well each baby latches and feeds.